gregorywmorris/Maven-Power-Outage-Challenge/README.md

 * Validate and complete state and province identification.
 * Duplicates are identified by Reporting Area and similarity of time, then merged.
     * If the same reporting areas the highest number is kept.
 If one has additional reporting then numbers are combined.
+    * Different Area Affected in the same state, the same Event Type, and with the same cause and the same start and end times will be combined.
+    * Combined special cases:
+        * 2007-9-18 5:15 and 9-18 5:14 events.
+        * 2010-6-17 0930, all 3 keep the latest resolution reporting.
 * Correct NERC Region based on state identification.
-* Manually correct states.
+* Manually correct states post Python processing.
 * Google city, area, and county locations.
 * Unknown locations left blank, 18 total.
 * Carolina = ['North Carolina','South Carolina']
-* [Midcontinent Independent Operator (MISO)](https://ca.practicallaw.thomsonreuters.com/w-016-8616?transitionType=Default&contextData=(sc.Default)&firstPage=true#:~:text=One%20of%20seven%20regional%20transmission,%2C%20Indiana%2C%20Iowa%2C%20Kentucky%2C) states.
+* [Midcontinent Independent Operator (MISO)](https://ca.practicallaw.thomsonreuters.com/w-016-8616?transitionType=Default&contextData=(sc.Default)&firstPage=true#:~:text=One%20of%20seven%20regional%20transmission,%2C%20Indiana%2C%20Iowa%2C%20Kentucky%2C).
 * [Delmarva Power service territory](https://www.delmarva.com/AboutUs/Pages/CompanyInformation.aspx#:~:text=Delmarva%20Power%2C%20a%20public%20utility,gas%20customers%20in%20northern%20Delaware.)
 * [Southwestern Region of Service Territory](https://www.swepco.com/company/about/#:~:text=SWEPCO%20Fact%20Sheet-,Service%20Territory,Panhandle%20area%20of%20North%20Texas.)
 * [Mid-Altantic Region of PJM](https://www.pjm.com/about-pjm/who-we-are.aspx#:~:text=PJM%20Interconnection%20is%20a%20regional,and%20the%20District%20of%20Columbia.)